google-marketing-solutions/shopping-report-builder/README.md

 - `/backend`: Contains all the Google Apps Script code responsible for interacting with the Reporting API and populating the Sheet.
 - `/ui`: Contains the Angular code for the user interface.

+The subdirectories are configured to build the production code in a shared `/dist` folder in the parent directory.
+Clasp then pushes all these files to Apps Script.

 ## Example Queries